svgeesus/EuroMPE/Duophonic/MPU-board.md

 ## Schematic

 Few components on the board, mainly breaking out to multi-pin connectors to other boards.
-The Eurorack power connector is there.
+The Eurorack power connector is now on a separate [power board](./Power.md).

 [MPU on socket in KiCad](https://forum.kicad.info/t/advise-one-choosing-components/51516/5)